 She even has the names of the original band members tattooed on her arm.

-But unknown to the care worker, friends and other die-hard fans put the couple’s names forward after Barlow launched a Twitter competition in January, vowing to sing at his most dedicated followers’ weddings.
+But unknown to care worker Mrs Hardy, friends and other die-hard fans put the couple’s names forward after Barlow launched a Twitter competition in January, vowing to sing at his most dedicated followers’ wedding.

-The group got over 9m to the star, and Barlow’s management were in touch just days later.
+The group got more than nine million tweets to the star, and Barlow’s management were in touch just days later.

-Friends of Hardy managed to then keep their secret for the next few months, as did Barlow.
+Friends of Mrs Hardy managed to then keep their secret for the next few months - as did Barlow.

-Stephen Hardy, speaking as he packed for the honeymoon to Gran Canaria, said: “I had no idea.
-That’s why I arranged for Tony Lewis, the Robbie tribute, to make a surprise appearance, and then made a fool of myself by singing a bit of Robbie myself before Tony took over.”
+Mr Hardy, speaking as he packed for the couple’s honeymoon to Gran Canaria, said: "I had no idea.
+That’s why I arranged for Tony Lewis, the Robbie tribute, to make a surprise appearance - and then made a fool of myself by singing a bit of Robbie myself before Tony took over."

 "Afterwards, he stayed on for the wedding photos," said Mrs Hardy.

 Mrs Hardy’s childhood friend and fellow fan, Gemma Lawal, said she had to tell Barlow’s people to drive the star around the block after he arrived at the reception venue a few minutes earlier than planned.

 She said friends also engineered the singer getting a hand-delivered invitation to the wedding when he was at the red carpet London premiere of the film Kingsman.